eifinger/hass-weenect/README.md

 ### HACS

-The easiest way to add this to your Homeassistant installation is using [HACS](https://custom-components.github.io/hacs/).
-And then follow the instructions under [Configuration](#configuration) below.
+The easiest way to add this to your Homeassistant installation is using [HACS](https://hacs.xyz/).

 ### Manual